 1) Lipedema is Not Obesity

-Lipedema is a chronic medical condition characterized by a symmetrical buildup of often-painful adipose tissue in the legs, and sometimes the arms and lower trunk (hips, buttocks, and abdomen).
-This condition primarily affects women and can lead to physical discomfort and disability.
-Recognizing Lipedema as a distinct condition is the first step toward effective management and support.
+Lipedema is a chronic fat disorder marked by a symmetrical buildup of often painful adipose tissue in the legs and, at times, the arms and lower trunk (hips, buttocks, and abdomen).
+The condition primarily affects women and can lead to significant discomfort and functional impairment.
+Recognizing Lipedema as a distinct disease is the critical first step toward accurate diagnosis, effective management, and long-term support.

 2) Lipedema is Often Painful